ukgamer/gmod-arcademachines/README.md

 #### Sounds

+The sound library is mostly a wrapper to GMod's sound functions in order to handle positioning of sounds and cleaning up when games are unloaded.

 `SOUND:LoadFromURL(url, key, callback = nil)`

 If defined, `callback`, is called on successful load with the created `IGModAudioChannel`.
 This can be used for example to enable looping.